Here are the five ways to add single or multiple columns to a data frame in R:

 Output

-In the above output figure, you can see that we added multiple columns “col4”, “col5”, and “col6” to the data frame.
+In the above output figure, you can see that we added three additional columns, “col4”, “col5”, and “col6”, to the data frame.

 Method 4: Using add_column() function from tidyverse